 Students are responsible for finding their own internship.
 If students wish to receive internship offers by e-mail, they can use the CEMS Career Center.

 Students are responsible for all official documents required for the employment.
 The "CEMS Internship Guide" gives help and information on internship possibilities, visa and other regulations in each CEMS country.
-D etailed information is available at http://www.cems.org/internship.

 Requirements